††††† 201 KAR 20:260. Organization and administration standards for prelicensure registered nurse or practical nurse programs of nursing.

 ††††† (f) Evaluate student achievement of curricular outcomes related to nursing knowledge and practice;

-††††† (g) Develop and implement student evaluation methods and tools to measure the progression of the studentís cognitive, affective, and psychomotor achievement in course and clinical outcomes based on published rubrics and sound rationale;
+††††† (g) Develop and implement student evaluation methods and tools for each course that measure the progression of the studentís cognitive, affective, and psychomotor achievement of course and clinical outcomes based on published rubrics and sound rationale;

 ††††† (h) Participate in academic and professional level activities that maintain the faculty memberís competency and professional expertise in the area of teaching responsibility;

-††††† (j) Communicate clinical outcomes to the student, clinical instructor, preceptor, and staff at the clinical site;
+††††† (i) Communicate clinical outcomes to the student, clinical instructor, preceptor, and staff at the clinical site;

-††††† (k) Assume responsibility for utilizing the criteria in the selection of clinical sites and in the evaluation of clinical experiences on a regular basis; and
+††††† (j) Assume responsibility for utilizing the criteria in the selection of clinical sites and in the evaluation of clinical experiences on a regular basis;

-††††† (l) Evaluate the studentís experience, achievement, and progress in relation to course or outcomes, with input from the clinical instructor and preceptor, if applicable; and
+††††† (k) Evaluate the studentís experience, achievement, and progress in relation to course and clinical outcomes, with input from the clinical instructor and preceptor, if applicable; and

 ††††† (a) Design, at the direction of the nurse faculty member, the studentís clinical experience to achieve the stated outcomes of the nursing course in which the student is enrolled;